For such a basic piece of equipment, choosing a frying pan can be a surprisingly challenging task.

 With a traditional French Lyonnais design, the curved skirt of the pan makes for quick release of all foods, and ingredients slide easily from the pan to a serving dish.
 The long handle is securely triple riveted to the skirt, to provide a safe and secure grip.

 Made in France, it comes with DeBuyer’s lifetime warranty against manufacturing defects.
-And they are available in variety of sizes including 7.9 inch, 10.2 inch, 12.6 inch, and 14.2 inch.
+And they are available in variety of sizes including 7.9-inch, 10.2-inch, 12.6-inch, and 14.2-inch options.

 What Others Are Saying